chelseybroberts/ClearMeasure/README.md

 This project includes the ability to create as many divisibility checks as the user wants and to define them base on their own desired parameters.
-For example, instead of "Fizz" for  number divisible by 3, they could choose to check is a number is divisible by 10 and if so print "Zazz".
+For example, instead of "Fizz" for  number divisible by 3, they could choose to check if a number is divisible by 10 and print "Zazz" instead.

 The user can also define the range of values printed out by defining a max value.
-So that instead of printing the numbers from 1 to 100, they could print from 1 to 30 or even from 1 to int.MaxValue
+So that instead of printing the numbers from 1 to 100, they could print from 1 to 30 or even from 1 to int.MaxValue.

 This project also contains unit tests that test the divisibility checker to verify that if a number is divisible by one of the input values or by more than one of the input values or even by none of the input values the